GitauHarrison/notes/elasticsearch_installation.md

 ```python
 (venv)$ curl localhost:9200
 ```
-You should be able to see JSON formatted data displayed in your terminal.
+You should be able to see JSON-formatted data displayed in your terminal.
 Alternatively, paste http://localhost:9200/ to youre browser's address bar.
 JSON data will be dumped on your screen.

+If you are curious what JSON is, it stands for JavaScript Object Notation.
+It is a standardized format that is commonly used to transfer data as text over a network.
+It is used by a lot of APIs and databases, and it is very easy for both humans and machines to read.
+JSON is more like Python dictionaries with key/value pairs.

+The process of encoding data into JSON format (dict to JSON) is called **Serialization**.
+Often the function `json.dumps(dict_object)` does this.
+The process of converting JSON back to native objects such dicts is called **Deserialization** using `json.loads(object)`.

 ## Testing
 Create a virtual environment and install `elasticsearch` in this environment: